mariorod98/ObsidianVault/🌱 Seedbox/Perforce.md

 - P4Web, the Perforce Web Client.
 - Plug-ins that work with commercial IDEs.

 With Perforce, you never work directly on files in the depot.
-Instead, you use the applications to manage your *client workspace*, which contains a local copy of a portion of a depot.
+Instead, you use the applications to manage your **client workspace**, which contains a local copy of a portion of a depot.

 Therefore, Perforce has a client-server architecture, where you connect from your computer to the PVS to have access to your depot.

+## How does Perforce work?

 ## Perforce concepts
 ### Depot